evanwu03/msp432_sprite_renderer/docs/docs.md

 - More investigation needed in datasheet to understand different write commands as well as RGB color formatting options for pixels.

 # 20251119
+- Looking at the ST7735 datasheet I believe I can ignore all of the read instructions not implemented since I will only focus on writing